Summary of Steps Needed

 d:\symbols.
 You could use

-Make sure the path is valid and the directory for the symbols exists.
-Also, the symbol cache can get quite large (many gigabytes), so make sure you have enough space on the drive.
+You will have to create the symbols directory yourself - Process Explorer will not make it for you.
+The symbol cache can get quite large (many gigabytes), so make sure you have plenty of space on the drive.

 The Final Configuration